Srinu7358/openshift-sep-2024/Day2/README.md

 curl http://nginx-jegan.apps.ocp4.rps.com
 ```

-We need to add the route url as shown below in the /etc/hosts
+We need to add the route url as shown below in the /etc/hosts.
+The bastion vm ip is 192.168.100.254, in that vm dns server is running, which will resolve the dns urls to respective IP address.

 ```
 cat /etc/hosts
 ```